 Bake – Of course we need to bake this beauties.
 350F for 45 minutes, or until you can see the fruit juice starts to get bubbly that is a good indication that it is ready to be taken out of the oven.

 This needs to rest to allow the sauce to thicken

 However tempted you are to dig in (and you will), hold yourself and give it time to rest.
 30 minutes to 1 hour or more to allow the sauce to thicken.
 So if you plan to serve this for dessert, I suggest bake it at least 1 hour ahead to give it time to rest, serving it right out from the oven is really not a good idea.
 You will end up with a puddle of juice from the fruits, and that my friend is not really what you want.
 So, prepare it ahead of time, ok?

-- 1 Ripe Mangoes – cut it cubes
+- 1 Ripe Mango – cut it cubes

-- 1 tbsp granulated Sugar (more or less depending on how ripe and sweet the fruits)
+- 1 tablespoon granulated Sugar (more or less depending on how ripe and sweet the fruits)

 - Peach and Mango measurement can be change.
 You can use more Mango or more Peach or equal of both.
 The combination of both should at least be 1 lb